Teacher's Pet (2004 film)

 Teacher's Pet is a 2004 American animated musical comedy film, which serves as the finale of the 2000 television series of the same name created by artist Gary Baseman.
 Produced by Walt Disney Television Animation and distributed by Buena Vista Pictures, the film was directed by series director Timothy Björklund and written by series creators Bill and Cheri Steinkellner.
 The film was released theatrically on January 16, 2004, to mostly positive reviews.
 It was a box office failure, grossing $6.5 million on a $10 million budget.
 The film is dedicated to Baseman's dog, Hubcaps, who died while the film was in production.

 Plot

 For the past year, a dog named Spot has impersonated a boy named Scott and attended school with his master, fourth-grader Leonard Helperman.
 Spot desperately wants to become a real human boy, much to the chagrin of Leonard, who just wants a normal dog.
 Leonard's mother Mary Lou is invited to compete in the "Teacher of the Year" finals in Sunny Southern Florida, and granted use of the principal's RV to travel there under the condition that no dogs are allowed.
 Leonard sadly bids farewell to Spot as they leave him with a pet sitter.

-Watching a television talk show, Spot discovers a scientist named Dr. Ivan Krank who claims he can turn animals into human beings and who lives in Southern Florida.
+Watching a television talk show, Spot discovers a scientist from Southern Florida named Dr. Ivan Krank who claims he can turn animals into human beings.
 Determined to meet Krank and become a boy, Spot chases down the RV, disguises himself as Scott, and convinces Mrs. Helperman to allow him to travel with them.

 Back at home, the Helpermans' bird Pretty Boy and cat Mr. Jolly learn from a follow-up episode of the talk show that Krank cannot actually turn animals into people, but rather into awkward and grotesque hybrid creatures.
 Pretty Boy decides they must follow after Spot to warn him, assuring Mr. Jolly that they can be tough despite their size.

 Arriving in Florida, Mrs. Helperman heads directly to the Teacher of the Year finals, leaving the boys alone, and Spot convinces Leonard to go with him to Krank's lab.
 Despite Leonard's apprehensions, Krank agrees to turn Spot human, gleefully anticipating the respect the scientific community has always denied him.